 In the event of a disaster, you may be instructed to shut off the utility services at your home or place of business.
 We’ve compiled some basic guidelines for shutting off utility services.
 You should modify the information provided to reflect your shut-off requirements as directed by your utility company.

-- Natural gas leaks and explosions are responsible for a significant number of fires following disasters.
+Natural gas leaks and explosions are responsible for a significant number of fires following disasters.
 It is vital that all household members know how to shut off natural gas.

 - When you learn the proper shut-off procedure for your meter, share the information with everyone in your household.
-Be sure not to actually turn off the gas when practicing the proper gas shut-off procedure.
+Be sure not to actually turn off the gas when practicing the proper gas shut-off procedures.

 - If you smell gas or hear a blowing or hissing noise, open a window and get everyone out quickly.
-Turn off the gas, using the outside main valve if you can, and call the gas company from a neighbor’s home.
+Turn off the gas, using the outside main valve, if you can, and call the gas company from a neighbor’s home.

-CAUTION – If you turn off the gas for any reason, a qualified professional must turn it back on.
+- Caution: If you turn off the gas for any reason, a qualified professional must turn it back on.
 NEVER attempt to turn the gas back on yourself.

 - Cracked lines may pollute the water supply to your house.
 It is wise to shut off your water until you hear from authorities that it is safe for drinking.

-- Locate your electricity circuit box.
+- Locate you electrical circuit box.